orcada-io/guides/website/docs/stake-pool/relay-node.md

 ### Glasgow Haskell Compiler

 The Cardano binaries are implemented in <a href="https://wiki.haskell.org/Introduction" target="_blank">Haskell</a> which is a polymorphically statically typed, lazy, purely functional programming language.
-The Cardano binaries are built using the Glasgow Haskell Compiler (GHC).
+The Cardano executable binaries are built using Cabal (a system for building and packaging Haskell libraries and programs) and the Glasgow Haskell Compiler (GHC).

-To make an executable program, GHC compiles the source code and then links it with a **non-trivial runtime system**, which handles storage management, thread scheduling, profiling, and so on.
+To make an executable program, GHC compiles the source code and then links it with a non-trivial ** runtime system**, which handles storage management, thread scheduling, profiling, and so on.

-We can determine the default runtime system (RTS) parameters that the node has been complied with, using the following command:
+We can determine the default runtime system (RTS) parameters that the node has been complied with, using the following
+command:

 ```
 cardano-node +RTS --info